AdielEstrada/Server_2016-Installing-AD/README.md

 <img src="https://i.ibb.co/4Zdry53/12-manage-add-roles-and-features.png">

 The Add Roles and Features Wizard pops up.
 This is just a fancy name for a tool that will help us install Active Directory.
-On this screen, it shows a list of prerequisites that you need to verify before continuing.
+On this screen, it shows a list of pre-requisites that you need to verify before continuing.
 On an actual server environment, do verify this.
 But, for our environment, everything is fine.
 You can click next.

 <img src="https://i.ibb.co/LJMKYs9/13-next.png">